Boathouse Lift Installations

 Boathouse lifts use either polyester slings for lifting the boat or steel cradles.
 Slings can be more economical but do require that the boat’s hull has proper reinforcement so that the slings don’t “squeeze” the hull.

 A cradle generally provides better support than slings for a boat.
-A cradle is made up of two steel I-beams that have attachment points on the ends for cables.
-They also include brackets for holding the bunk boards, which are the carpeted wooden boards that the boat actually rests upon.
+A cradle is made up of two steel or aluminum I-beams that have attachment points on the ends for cables.
+They also include brackets for holding the bunk boards, which are the carpeted wooden boards or optional aluminum bunks that the boat actually rests upon.
 Boat cradles can be set up for different hull shapes.
 They can be adjusted for v-hull boats or flat bottom boats.
 Pontoon brackets are also available which allow a pair of bunk boards on each side of the cradle for both pontoons.

 Sling / Cradle Spacing